pytorch/vision/CONTRIBUTING_MODELS.md

 example ``EXAMPLES_PATTERN="transforms" make html`` will only build the examples with "transforms" in their name.

-### New or improved model
+### New model

-Please refer to guidelines in [Contributing to Torchvision - Models](https://github.com/pytorch/vision/blob/main/CONTRIBUTING_MODELS.md).
+More details on how to add a new model will be provided later.
+Please, do not send any PR with a new model without discussing it in an issue as, most likely, it will not be accepted.

 ### New dataset